 - Which resources are shared the most and who shares them with whom?

 - Identify why a piece of content is in your SCM and map it according to your sales team’s needs.

 - Determine which existing content is useful, what needs to be updated and what needs to be removed.

-Don’t remove unused/less used content right away.
-Find why it’s not used often – maybe it’s not relevant to current market, it references tools that your sales team doesn’t use.
+Don’t remove unused/less-used content right away.
+Find why it’s not used often – maybe it’s not relevant to the current market, and it references tools that your sales team doesn’t use.
 A simple content refresh can make this content anew!

 3. Build and distribute your content

 This is the most time-intensive and valuable part.
 Here, you fill out the gaps in your existing content.

 Without any further ado, here are the steps to build quality resources:

 A content calendar details content to be made across a quarter.
 Content calendar ensures that all marketing, graphic design and content writing teams know the deadlines beforehand.